 How often are defective airbags found?

 Defective airbags have been discovered in the past.
 An NHTSA report said about 67 million Takata airbags were recalled.
 The NHTSA suggests checking for recalls using your VIN and signing up for recall alerts.
-Recalled airbags can be replaced by your local auto dealership, but make sure you’re using an authorized mechanic.
+Recalled airbags can be replaced by your local auto dealership, but use an authorized mechanic.

 Sources